stley/serverLog/README.md

 ```

-> `serverLogPush` will inmediatly \"push\" the current buffer to send and clear its content after doing it.
+> `serverLogPush` will immediately \"push\" the current buffer to send and clear its content after doing it.

 ```c
 public serverLogPush()